100 years of De Waterwolf

 History and function

-• Until 1877, the Reitdiep provided a natural drainage channel for excess water from the surrounding area to the sea.
+- Until 1877, the Reitdiep provided a natural drainage system for excess water from the surrounding area to the sea.
 In that year, the Reitdiep between Zoutkamp and Nittershoek was closed off.
-However, this drainage system was causing increasing problems.
-In order to keep the residents' feet dry and provide the farmers with workable fields and pastures, the province and the national government decided that a large pumping station was needed.
+However, this drainage system caused increasing problems.
+To keep residents' feet dry and provide farmers with workable fields and pastures, the provincial executive and national government decided that a large pumping station was needed.

-• In 1913, the Electra water board was established.
-This water board became responsible for managing the pumping station and the drainage area (the area that had previously fallen under the Hunsingo, Westerkwartier, and Reitdiep water boards).
-With a slight delay due to the First World War, construction of the De Waterwolf pumping station finally began in 1918.
+- In 1913, the Electra catchwater water authority was established.
+This water authority became responsible for managing the pumping station and the drainage area (the area that had previously fallen under the Hunsingo, Westerkwartier, and Reitdiep water authorities).
+With a slight delay due to the First World War, construction of De Waterwolf pumping station began in 1918.

-• On November 5, 1920, Queen Wilhelmina officially inaugurated the pumping station.
-The electric pumping station De Waterwolf in the Reitdiep began its important task of draining water from a large part of the province of Groningen and the northern part of Drenthe.
-De Waterwolf was unique for its time and is a fine piece of industrial heritage.
-Today, the pumping station is still in operation.
+- On 5 November 1920, Queen Wilhelmina officially inaugurated the pumping station.
+The electric catchwater pumping station De Waterwolf in the Reitdiep began its important task of draining water from a large part of the province of Groningen and the Kop van Drenthe.
+De Waterwolf was unique for its time and is a beautiful piece of industrial heritage.
+It still operates today.
 In fact, it plays a key role in draining excess water to the Wadden Sea.

 Ode to De Waterwolf pumping station

-The De Waterwolf pumping station celebrated its 100th anniversary on November 5, 2020.
-To mark this occasion, artist Gert Sennema designed a weather vane as a tribute to the De Waterwolf pumping station.
+De Waterwolf pumping station celebrated its 100th anniversary on 5 November 2020.
+To mark this occasion, artist Gert Sennema designed a weather vane as a tribute to De Waterwolf pumping station.